 Credit earned by departmental or institutional examinations at other regionally-accredited colleges and universities and listed on an official transcript is recognized in the same way as residence credit earned in those institutions is accepted.
-Such credit is generally not computed in the grade point average.
+Such credit is generally not included in the computation of the grade point average.